By: James Rogers

 How are we making a difference?

 At Cint we have the luxury of being agnostic!
 Agnostic to device type, client vertical, and panel recruitment sources, and we provide that flexibility directly to our clients who need information now, not next month.
-We focus on creating software that enables those who want access for insight purposes period.
+We focus on creating software that enables those who want access for insights purposes period.

 With the launch of OpinionAPP we are starting to fundamentally change how our sample buyers interact with our sellers and giving panelists one point of access for all of their surveys without the need to wait for an email invite.
-The benefits of this launch will be multiple; on one side cross-platform behavioural data tracking will provide advertisers and brand owners with deeper insight than ever before, while on the other side we hope for OpinionAPP to push mobile surveys to a more visible place in the industry, incentivizing survey tool companies to comply with better and more compatible technology.
+The benefits of this launch will be multiple; on one side cross-platform behavioural data tracking will provide advertisers and brand owners with deeper insights than ever before, while on the other side we hope for OpinionAPP to push mobile surveys to a more visible place in the industry, incentivizing survey tool companies to comply with better and more compatible technology.
 Only when the research industry will have caught-up we will have a true new era of insights.